DavidMertz/RegEx_Puzzles/book.md

 \newpage

-It turns out, matching properly encoded Fibonacci-like sequences is within the power of regular expressions.
+It turns out that matching properly encoded Fibonacci-like sequences is within the power of regular expressions.
 Adding together two prior elements is actually a lot like simply doubling the one prior element as we did in the last puzzle.